Uglow Family HistoryUglows in Antony and Torpoint

 the mouth of the River Tamar.
 Antony itself is very small but is the parish for Torpoint which lies to the south east and was a dormitory town for Plymouth and Devonport.
 The area is mainly farmland to

-the West and the town of Torpoint lies in the East of the parish.
+the west and the town of Torpoint lies in the east of the parish.
 There

 are two forts in the parish, Scraesdon